Ireland in the Eurovision Song Contest 2012: Semi-final

 Jedward took part in technical rehearsals on 14 and 17 May, followed by dress rehearsals on 21 and 22 May.
-This included the jury final on 21 May where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury show on 21 May where the professional juries of each country watched and voted on the competing entries.

 The Irish performance featured Jedward performing on central raised dais and dressed in waterproof gold robot costumes, surrounded by four backing vocalists: Claire O'Malley, Jules Edwards, Leanne Moore and Shane Creevey.
 Moore had previously been a backing vocalist for Jedward in 2011.
 As the middle of the dais was stepped on during the performance, a water fountain came on which encircled the duo and soaked them.
 The performance also featured pyrotechnic effects.

 At the end of the show, Ireland was announced as having finished in the top 10 and consequently qualifying for the grand final.
 It was later revealed that Ireland placed sixth in the semi-final, receiving a total of 92 points.